 INTPs dislike talking about routine or straightforward tasks; they also do not like going into specifics of issues.
 They believe that the discussions of issues, in general, would suffice because everyone would have grasped the big picture.

 When you are discussing with INTPs, don’t provide details of the task until you have given them the overarching objective or principle.
 When they are convinced of the necessity of the big picture objective, they will understand the rationale behind the specific tasks naturally.

 GIVE THEM TIME TO ANALYSE AND CONSIDER INFORMATION

 INTPs need time to consider new information and how it fits into their existing perspective.

 In a meeting, don’t expect a response immediately from an INTP, but give time for them to think and reflect upon it.
 Either give them agendas before meetings or move on to someone else before returning to the INTP for the response.

 In the making of decisions, don’t take their silence to mean that they have no comment.
-Give them a while to consider and you will get an insightful response from the INTP.
+Give them a while to consider, and you will get an insightful response from the INTP.

 INTPs are independent thinkers and will challenge or critique what they do not agree with.
 As such, be prepared for debate and challenge of your ideas; and do not take their words personally.
-Sometimes, their deep insights will offer you a new perspective of the situation as well.
+Sometimes, their deep insights will offer you a new perspective on the situation as well.

 INTPs love to brainstorm possibilities and implications of certain decisions.
 While it may seem impractical to some, allow time for the INTP to do so; it might just bring about new and innovative solutions to existing problems.